kx-Huang/mumsh/README.md

 3. Searching for `|` to separate commands in left and right
 4. Searching for `"`,`'` and another quotes close to each other

-Unfortunately, if you choose any of the strategy listed above, you might be on a wrong tract.
+Unfortunately, if you choose any of the strategy listed above, you might be on a wrong track.

 Our brain indeed works fast on identifying keywords like `<`,`>`,`|` or separating arguments by whitespace in the middle, however, they might have no meaning in a command.

 For example,
-- `echo hello ">" 1.out < 1.in` just print `hello > 1.out` on the screen instead of doing redirection
+- `echo hello ">" 1.out < 1.in` just print `hello > 1.out` on the screen instead of doing output redirection
 - `echo "hello' 'world"` only print one argument `hello' 'world` instead of `hello` and `world`

 As a result, it doesn't work if we are trying to `match something in the middle` of a command, at least for supporting quotes.
 And here comes our savior: `Finite State Machine`.